IABTechLab/uid2docs/docs/getting-started/gs-normalization-encoding.md

 ## Phone Number Hash Encoding

 A phone number hash is a Base64-encoded SHA-256 hash of a normalized phone number.
-The phone number is first normalized, then hashed using the SHA-256 hashing algorithm, and the resulting bytes of the hash value are encoded using Base64 encoding.
+The phone number is first normalized, then hashed using the SHA-256 hashing algorithm, and then the resulting bytes of the hash value are encoded using Base64 encoding.

 :::note
 - Make sure that the normalized phone number is UTF-8, not another encoding system such as UTD-16, before hashing.